-Ververica has been tirelessly working on several new products and projects in the past couple of months, including the beta release of Ververica Cloud, which you can read more about here.
+Ververica has been tirelessly working on several new products and projects in the past couple of months, including the release of Ververica Cloud, which you can read more about here.

 We are always dedicated to working with the community, customers, gathering feedback, and using knowledge from our own expertise and experience to deliver products with the features that can deliver the best user experience and business value.